v1nnyrusso/Pantry-Network/README.md

 Project Overview

 This project is a web application for managing a food pantry, using an MVC architectural pattern.
 It includes features for handling donations, managing products, and user registration.
-The application is built using JavaScript, Node.js and Express, with data stored in a local nedb-gray database.
+The application is built using Node.js and Express, with data stored in a local nedb-gray database.
 Handlebars are used as a template syntax, an extension of mustache that allows for conditional statements in the front-end.

 Features